KilianKegel/Visual-HWTools-for-UEFI-Shell/rtcdmp/README.md

-# RTCDMP - real time clock (rtc) dump
+# RTCDMP - real time clock (RTC) dump
 RTC DUMP for all

 ## Introduction

-This program is used to dump the entire RTC bzte/wise
+This program is used to dump the entire RTC byte/wise

 ## References
 * [RTC](https://www.mouser.com/datasheet/2/612/atom-e3800-family-datasheet-1522396.pdf#page=4540)